 I’m a graduate student focused on the history of law and technology (History of Science/Science Studies) at the University of California, San Diego.
 I also provide law and technology consulting services through Nelson Consulting.
-Finally, my blog, in propria persona, provides in-progress drafts of much of my ongoing work.
+Finally, my blog, the Historocrat (formerly in propria persona), provides in-progress drafts of much of my ongoing work.

 Currently, I am working on privacy and technology, especially in the 19th century; intellectual property, especially copyright; medicine, including vaccination and public health; scientific expertise; and civil rights, especially as related to the Internet and technology.